AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/RoleClassFamilyTypeExtensions/New_RoleClass.md

 RoleClassFamilyTypeExtensions.New_RoleClass Method
 ==================================================
-AutomationML 2.1 APIAdding a new RoleClass to this RoleClassFamily.
+Adding a new RoleClass to this RoleClassFamily.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)